Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/In-Class_Problem_Solving_Prototypes.md

 of Virginia and beyond.
 :::

+## Monte Carlo-Based Problems

-## ICPS 1: Bayes vs Simulation (Using Mathematical Results to Build Simulations)
+### ICPS 1: Bayes vs Simulation (Using Mathematical Results to Build Simulations)

 Facebook has a content team that labels pieces of content on the platform as spam or not spam.
 90% of them are diligent raters and will label 20% of the content as spam and 80% as non-spam.
 The remaining 10% are non-diligent raters and will label 0% of the content as spam and 100% as non-spam.
 Assume the pieces of content are labeled independently from one another, for every rater.
 Given that a rater has labeled 4 pieces of content as good, what is the probability that they are a diligent rater?

 Produce a Crude Monte Carlo Simulation that is able to reproduce these results from the closed-form formulation of Bayes' Theorem.

 We will present a method for solving this with Bayes' Theorem, so the simulation based on this question can be checked using an empirical method.

 To use Bayes with the conditional probability established in the problem above, we need to understand the event space through establishing a prior.
 In this case, we are assuming that there is a 0.9 probability of a diligent rater with a 0.1 chance of a non-diligent rater.

 From this, we can construct a table that defines the event space.